mozzalexia/music-app-prototype/README.md

 # music-app-prototype

-a cross-platform music library management app, designed with the idea of "looking good"
+a linux & windows music library management app, designed with the idea of "looking good"